 The bail bond process can be confusing, particularly when you are stressed trying to get a loved one released from jail.
-First and foremost, know that bail agents take their role in the criminal justice system very seriously and strive to serve those in need in a timely and professional manner.
+First and foremost, know that bail agents take their role in the criminal justice system very seriously and strive to serve those in need promptly and professionally.

-Bail agents facilitate the release of a defendant from jail by working directly with family or friends, who provide the bail agent with important information regarding the defendant.
-Many people will find it difficult to obtain and pay the court upfront the full amount of the bond, so a bail agent’s services can be invaluable in those situations.
+Bail agents facilitate the release of a defendant from jail by working directly with family or friends, who provide the bail agent with necessary information regarding the defendant.
+In addition, many people will find it difficult to obtain and pay the court the total amount of the bond upfront, so a bail agent’s services can be invaluable in those situations.

-Below is key information a bail agent will need for a bond contract:
+Below is critical information a bail agent will need for a bond contract:

 - Full name of defendant